nicohaemhouts/nicohaemhouts.github.io/_posts/2015-08-15-streaming-area-chart-with-thresholds-in-D3.md

 using the excellent [angular-fullstack](https://github.com/DaftMonk/generator-angular-fullstack) (Yeoman generator).

 The frontend uses both ajax and websockets to retrieve and receive data.
 Initially when a dashboard is loaded in the webbrowser, an Angular controller uses ajax to fetch the data of the last *n* hours.
-Once Angular has the data it's then bound to a visualization directivie implemented in D3.
+Once Angular has the data it's then bound to a visualization directive implemented in D3.
 Form then on Angular starts listening to events on a websocket for new datapoints to be published by the backend.
 Every time a datapoint is received on the socket the visualization is updated.